reactive-python/reactpy/docs/source/guides/understanding-reactpy/representing-html.rst

     Under construction 🚧

-We've already discussed how to contruct HTML with ReactPy in a :ref:`previous section <HTML with ReactPy>`, but we skimmed over the question of the data structure we use to represent it.
+We've already discussed how to construct HTML with ReactPy in a :ref:`previous section <HTML with ReactPy>`, but we skimmed over the question of the data structure we use to represent it.
 Let's reconsider the examples from before - on the top is some HTML and on the bottom is the corresponding code to create it in ReactPy: